-- The location, recorder and date details should be input to the first line for that visit and then copied down to the other lines (use copy, pull down or fill-down).
+- The location, vice county, recorder and date details should be input to the first line for that visit and then copied down to the other lines (use copy, pull down or fill-down).
 Apart from this one action per card there is no need to use the mouse during input. - Location names should be formatted with the general area first and than the precise location, separated by a hyphen (e.g. Ponteland St. Mary churchyard, or Ponteland old railway path).
-Churches should always be given their dedication if possible and end with the word churchyard. - Put a Y in the "checked" column to show that the location name, grid ref and vice county have been checked and are correct.
+There is no need to include the county or vice county as there is a separate column for this.
+Churches should always be given their dedication if possible, and end with the word churchyard.
+Designated sites should be given the full SSSI or NNR name, with subsites after a hyphen as usual. - Put a Y in the "checked" column to show that the location name, grid ref and vice county have been checked and are correct.
 Leave it blank if they haven't been checked, but expect the spreadsheet to be returned to you if a spot check shows any errors! - You may wish to format the date column, but this is up to you as there are so many different formats.
 If you do format it, you will find that Excel starts reformatting dates in ways that you don't want.
 Change it back to a text field to cure this, or input dates with a 'before the date to force it to take it as text.
-Select the cells to be formatted with the mouse, then Format Cells Date and select the format required.
+Select the cells to be formatted with the mouse, then Format Cells Date and select the format required. - Additional information on the site or visit can also be entered, up to 256 characters.